Quazi Golam Dastgir: Pakistan Army

 Following the 1965 Indo-Pakistan War, he received six months antedate seniority.

+Bangladesh Army

 He was interned in West Pakistan during the 1971 Bangladesh Liberation War.
 Dastgir was repatriated back to Dhaka, Bangladesh after his release from Pakistani confinement, and was promoted to the rank of full colonel in 1973 after absorption in the Bangladesh Army with the Bangladesh Army service number BA-48.
 He was appointed Chief of Logistics – the combined positions of quartermaster general (QMG) and master general of ordnance (MGO), each post headed by a lieutenant general currently – at the new Army Headquarters in Dhaka, the capital of Bangladesh.
 In rapid succession during 1974 he commanded two independent brigades – the 72 Infantry Brigade (later upgraded to the 66th Infantry Division) stationed at Rangpur and the 65 Infantry Brigade (later upgraded to the 24th Infantry Division) stationed at Chittagong – and was promoted to the rank of brigadier in 1975.
 During this time he led Operation Dragon Drive, the first successful joint army-navy-air force military operation in Bangladesh, earning him the Bangladesh Army's highest operational medal the Jatiyo Nirapatya Padak.
-While commanding the Chittagong Area, he also served as the ex officio Commandant of the East Bengal Regimental Centre (EBRC) – a position nicknamed "Papa Tiger".
+While commanding the Chittagong Area, he also served as the ex officio commandant of the East Bengal Regimental Centre (EBRC) – a position nicknamed "Papa Tiger".

-In August, 1975, Dastgir became the first Bangladesh Army formation commander to be promoted to Major General and subsequently was appointed Director General of Bangladesh Rifles, the border security force, and served until December 1977.
+In August, 1975, Dastgir became the first Bangladesh Army formation commander to be promoted to major general and subsequently was appointed Director General of Bangladesh Rifles, the border security force, and served until December 1977.
 In November, 1975 he was appointed Zonal Martial Law Administrator (ZMLA) of Dhaka Division.
 During this time he led the Bangladesh delegation for border talks with India held in Calcutta in 1975 and New Delhi in 1976.

+Despite ample opportunities, Dastgir refused to do politics in uniform and requested to be relieved of his role as ZMLA of Dhaka Division to enable him to focus on his military duties just as the Chief of Army Staff General Ziaur Rahman took over as President of Bangladesh.